kbarros/smatrix/README.markdown

 **Notes to self, TODO list**

+These are things I'm loosely planning to do, but I probably won't do them until there's a need.

 - Packed sparse for Sparse*Dense performance
 - Low priority implicits? (e.g., general Matrix + Matrix -> Dense operation)
 - Expose in place operations